Family: Bignoniaceae Origin: Native to the tropical, dry forests of Western Africa.

 The wood is soft and branches that break from the trees during rain and storms readily establish themselves as new seedlings where they fall.
 The tree can be propagated from herbaceous cuttings or from dried seed if the pods have been protected from frost.

 Stumps from these trees sprout root suckers so unwanted growth may appear if trees are not removed properly.

 As the tree’s main method of spread is wind-dispersed seed, where practical, juvenile pods should be removed to prevent further reproduction.

 Drought tolerant, they can grow in dry, tropical forests but prefer moist locations such as creek-laden gullies where watered, rich soil can be found.
 Sheltered ravines are the ultimate environment for African Tulip Trees where they spread to fill the landform.
 In sandy, coastal areas they tend not to reach full height and can be more easily managed.

 Relatively easy to grow and quick to produce colour in the garden, they often start as an initial joy for home-owners but, depending on where they’re planted, can become a high-maintenance pest later on.

 Most of the problems involve the messiness and ongoing clean-up requirements of keeping the tree.
 The flowers litter the ground, pods and branches fall, sudden leaf drops clog gutters and along with other nectar-loving fauna, the tree can bring ants.

 When the nectar in African Tulips ferments in becomes toxic to Australian bees, killing them.
-Since native bees are an important pollinator of Australian native fauna, African Tulips have a terrible impact on Australia native trees.
-African Tulips should not be propogated and should be removed completely from the Australian urban landscape.
+Since native bees are an important pollinator of Australian native flora, African Tulips have a terrible impact on Australia native trees.
+African Tulips should not be propagated and should be removed completely from the Australian urban landscape.